Fact-checked against ATO — Work out if you have to pay super on 2026-04-25.

 What most people get wrong about super eligibility

-The single thing most people get wrong about super is assuming the rules are stricter than they are.
+The single biggest mistake is assuming the rules are stricter than they are.
 The $450 threshold is gone.
 The full-time-only rule is a memory.
-The “I’m a contractor so I don’t get super” line is wrong more often than it’s right.
-Super eligibility in Australia is, actually, the broadest it has ever been — and the gap between perception and rule is where most missed contributions sit.
+The “I’m a contractor, so no super for me” line is wrong more often than it’s right.
+Super eligibility in Australia is about as broad as it has ever been – and the gap between what people think and what the rule says is exactly where most missed contributions hide.

-The other piece worth knowing is that missed SG isn’t just lost money — it’s recoverable.
-The ATO accepts reports of unpaid super, investigates, and can compel employers to pay arrears with interest.
-People who think they were owed super in past jobs and never got it have a path to check, even years later, via the ATO’s individuals super page.
+The other thing worth knowing: missed SG isn’t just lost money – it’s recoverable.
+The ATO takes reports of unpaid super, investigates, and can force employers to pay arrears with interest.
+If you reckon you were owed super in a past job and never got it, there’s a path to check, even years later, through the ATO’s individuals super page.

-So the practical move, for anyone on the worker side, is to check that super is showing up on payslips and landing in a fund.
-For anyone on the employer side, it’s to use the ATO’s eligibility tool rather than rely on memory of the old rules.
-The system isn’t asking trick questions — it’s just asking a different question than the one most people grew up answering.
+So the practical move on the worker side is simple: check that super is showing up on your payslips and actually landing in a fund.
+On the employer side, use the ATO’s eligibility tool instead of trusting your memory of the old rules.
+The system isn’t trying to catch you out – it’s just asking a different question than the one most of us grew up answering.